 A tutor will guide you throughout the study process and mark and comment on your written work.
 You and your tutor will primarily communicate with each other through email.

 The Pass mark for the module is 50%.
-Upon successful completion, students are issued a certificate of completion from London School of Finance and Law.
+Upon successful completion, students are awarded an advanced diploma from London School of Finance and Law.

 All study materials are provided on the module website.